acebuddyteam/gargula/README.md

 # Gargula
+A clean PS1 config for your terminal to help you organize the work

+Gargula includes only important data for your PS1:

+- Current directory
+- Git Branch (if Git has been intialized)
+- Operation number
+- A nice arrow that indicates PS1 position

+This example is using Dracula dark theme, if you like this theme just Google Dracula Terminal theme

 ![](gargula-interface1.png)

-A clean PS1 config for your terminal to help you organize the work

 This is for the mac terminal